Assessment report design: 6 key tips to do it right for your consultancy or in your company

 Read our article: How digital agencies should use client reports to prove value

-1. Use corporate branding to reflect your company
+Report design tip #1: Use corporate branding to represent your company

 You have the opportunity to connect with your audience and make sure they remember you.